Peace: A History of Movements and Ideas

 Building Global Alliances in the Fight Against Terrorism

-By Alistair Millar and Eric Rosand
+By Alistair Millar, Eric Rosand

 Report — November 2007